cruxstudiogames/fareminer/docs/app.md

 ## Credit system

 - Public users can browse cached data from the last 24 hours
-- Public users pay $5 USD for 1000 search credits to search for custom routes
+- Public users pay $5 USD for 1000 search credits to search for custom routes.
+Users can by in multiples of 1000.
+- Each API call uses 1 credit
-- Admin users have 10,000 search credits per month (auto-granted on login each month)
+- Admin users have 10,000 search credits per month (auto-granted on login each month).
+It is possible for them to buy more if required.
 - Owner user has unlimited searches (no credit tracking)
 - Users can become admins if they contribute to the git repo and email is white listed (owner is decider of contribution worthiness)
 - Public users: can only log in when ENABLE_PUBLIC_ACCESS=TRUE, otherwise denied